 It is entirely safe for prospective customers to read their Vehicle Identification Number to a prospective junk car buyer so they can properly value your car.
 It is also safe to give your license plate number as well.
-Nothing can be stolen from these numbers and they allow junk car buyers to properly determine your vehicle year, make, model, and vehicle type.
+Nothing can be stolen from these numbers, allowing junk car buyers to properly determine your vehicle year, make, model, and type.

 Do Dealerships Buy Junk Cars?

 No, car dealerships aren't in the business of buying junk cars.
-If a dealer says they will buy a junk car, this means that they'll be selling it to a local yard or another junk car buyer.
-Sellers are better off bringing their junk car to a junk car buyer themselves, to get the most cash possible.
+If a dealer says they will buy a junk car, they'll sell it to a local yard or another junk car buyer.
+Sellers are better off bringing their junk car to a junk car buyer themselves to get the most cash possible.